Dyslexia

 Traditional written exams can be difficult for students with Dyslexia due to their challenges with reading and writing.
 However, some modifications can make these assessments more accessible:

-1. Extra Time: Students with Dyslexia may need additional time to process questions and construct responses.
+1. Extra time: Students with Dyslexia may need additional time to process questions and construct responses.
 Providing extra time can help ensure that assessment results reflect the student's true understanding of the material, not their speed.

 3. Accommodations: Tools such as spell-checkers or text-to-speech software can help students with Dyslexia during exams.
 This levels the playing field by enabling them to show their knowledge without being hindered by their Dyslexia.